obum/airbnb-clone-project/README.md

 # Airbnb Clone Project
 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
-It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
+It involves a deep dive into full-stack development (Python Django, SQL, Redis, Docker, CI/CD), focusing on backend systems, database design, API development, and application security.
 This project fosters the understanding of complex architectures, workflows, and collaborative team dynamics while building a scalable web application.

+# Team Roles
++ Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
++ Database Administrator: Manages database design, indexing, and optimizations.
++ DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
++ QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
++ Project Manager: Makes sure a product or its part is delivered on time and within budget

 # Technology Stack
 + Django: A high-level Python web framework used for building the RESTful API.